SeanShubin/documentation/videos/character/character.md

 What this distills down to is that in order to ensure you can reliably interpret the characters in an HTML document, you need to do two things:
 - Make sure the encoding is specified within the first 1024 bytes of the html document.
-- Make sure all of the bytes encountered before the CHARSET meta tag are compatible with ASCII For the UTF-8 encoding this is a matter of making sure you only use bytes ranging from 0 to 127
+- Make sure all of the bytes encountered before the CHARSET meta tag are compatible with ASCII.

 ##G Clef Sample